Samford Debate Institute

 I've also been known to give 20s to people who don't make arguments.

 If you have any other questions, feel free to ask me before the debate begins, or send me an email at NJL1994@gmail.com.
 I also do seriously invite conversation about the debate after it occurs-- post-rounds are oftentimes the most valuable instantiation of feedback, the best way to get better at debate, and important for improving intellectually.
 I know that post-rounds sometimes get heated, and I think we all get defensive sometimes when we're being pressed on things we've said (or think we've said) so I will likely consciously try to take deep breaths and relax if I feel myself getting angry during these times.
 This also means that I may take a second to respond to your questions because I am thinking.
+I also might take slightly awkward pauses between words-- that's not because I don't think your question is important, I'm just trying to chose my words carefully so I can correctly convey my thoughts.
 I only post this here because I don't want anyone to feel like they're being attacked or anything for asking questions, and I apologize in advance if anything I say sounds like that.

 Johnnie Stupek Paradigm